munificent/craftinginterpreters/book/statements-and-state.md

 ```

 When `playIt()` calls `thing.play()`, we don't know if we're about to hear
-"Careless Whisper" or "Fore!".
+"Careless Whisper" or "Fore!"
 It depends on whether you pass a Saxophone or a
 GolfClub to the function, and we don't know that until runtime.

 Scope and environments are close cousins.
 The former is the theoretical concept,
-and the latter machinery implements it.
-As our interpreter works its way through
+and the latter is the machinery that implements it.
+As our interpreter works its
-code, syntax tree nodes that affect scope will change the environment.
-In a
+way through code, syntax tree nodes that affect scope will change the
-C-ish syntax like Lox's, scope is controlled by curly-braced <span
+environment.
+In a C-ish syntax like Lox's, scope is controlled by curly-braced
-name="block">blocks</span>.
+<span name="block">blocks</span>.
 (That's why we call it **block scope**.)

 ```lox
 {